broccolijs/broccolijs.github.io/src/content/about.md

 There is a special case where a `string` is passed as an input to a plugin.
 When parsing your build pipeline, Broccoli will automatically convert a string input into a [source plugin](https://github.com/broccolijs/broccoli-source).
-This plugin basically connects its input directory directly to its output directory, and also allows Broccoli to `watch` and be notified when files within the input directory change and trigger a rebuild.
+This plugin basically connects its input directory to its output directory, and also allows Broccoli to `watch` and be notified when files within the input directory change and trigger a rebuild.
 You can also manually create an `unwatched` directory from a string by using [UnwatchedDir](https://github.com/broccolijs/broccoli-source#new-unwatcheddirdirectorypath-options).